jncc/deli/app.client/components/home/home-splash-lidar.md

 Welcome
 =======

-**The Scottish Remote Sesnsing Portal will be down for maintenance on the 20th Feburary 2019, we apologise for any inconveninence and will try to keep this period of downtime to a minimum.**
+> **The Scottish Remote Sensing Portal will be down for maintenance on the 20th Feburary 2019, we apologise for any inconvenience and will try to keep this period of downtime to a minimum.**

 Welcome to the Scottish Remote Sensing Portal.